Brandeis University International Business School

-The Brandeis IBS Master in Business Administration (MBA) provides the expertise required in today’s global business environment.
+The Brandeis IBS Master in Business (MBA) provides the expertise required in today’s global business environment.
 The program is designed for students with work experience who are seeking to pursue careers in firms operating across borders or competing in international markets, in global consulting firms, in other international organizations.
 Its main elements are:

 - A conceptual framework for understanding business strategy in global markets.

 - A comprehensive skill set in finance, accounting, strategy, economics, marketing, organizational behavior and quantitative methods.

 - Advanced expertise in one or more specialized areas; most students choose finance or strategy as background for positions in financial institutions or consulting, or related positions inside companies.
 A special finance concentration is offered.

 - An ability to apply judgment and expertise to “real world” business problems.